haooooooqi/litetensor/README.md

 # LiteTensor: Parallel and Distributed Sparse Tensor Decomposition
 Student project for CMU 15418/618 Parallel Computer Architecture and Programming.
+This is a toolbox for sparse tensor decomposition.

 ## Dependencies
 * [`OpenMP`](http://www.openmp.org)